imapp-pl/gas-cost-estimator/docs/report_stage_i.md

     7. Make program generation easily pluggable into the rest of the stack, standardize and document
 2. Instrumentation and measurement tasks
     1. Allow to trace OPCODEs and arguments via instrumentation
-    3. Improve and make "fair" and ensure full coverage of execution for the "measure all" instrumentation
+    3. Improve, make "fair" and ensure full coverage of execution for the "measure all" instrumentation
     2. (opt) Allow to do "measure one" instrumentation for instruction by index
     4. Allow to do "measure total" instrumentation fairly and with full coverage of execution
     5. (opt) Allow to do "measure batch" instrumentation